 - Timber board - to stand on when laying the turf

 - Garden spade

 - Garden roller

 - Soft broom

-Dig over or rotorvate the area you want to turf to a depth of about 15cm, removing all debris, large stones, weeds and old tree roots.
+Dig over the area to a depth of about 15centimetres (cm) and remove all debris, large stones, weeds and old tree roots.

-Top tip: Dealing with heavy and poor quality soils
+Top tip: Deal with heavy and poor quality soils